SandervandenOord/Brand_prediction/README.md

 # Brand_prediction

-This is the webapp that shows the results of predictions in a webapp.
+This is the webapp that shows the results of brand predictions in a webapp.
 Unfortunately the pickled model (all_models_beauty.pkl) could not be uploaded because it was too large.